 Note that this option is mostly intended for agencies that need access to their clients’ pages and assets.
 If by some chance there’s a page out there that you need to claim but can’t get access to, Facebook Business Manager will not be of any help.

 Unfortunately, if there’s a page that someone created, you will have to message the administrators and discuss it with them directly.
 Even if the page currently has no administrators, you will not be able to ask Facebook for access.
 The reasons for this are purely practical, as Facebook does not want to get involved in page disputes.

-Think of Projects as folders for Facebook Business Manager.
+Think of Facebook Business Manager Projects as folders where you can group and store different assets.
 If you have a bunch of assets such as pages, product catalogs and even Instagram accounts, it can get pretty tiring to manage them all.
-Projects allow you to group all of these assets into a single project so that they’re much easier to manage.
+So, Projects allow you to group all of these assets into a single project so that they’re much easier to manage.

 The biggest benefit to Projects is actually not in page management, it is in role assignment.
 Your assets can be grouped according to topic, location, region or any other criterion you set.
 You can then easily assign people to projects instead of going for individual assets.

-Bear in mind that one asset can only get added to one project.
+Bear in mind that you can add one asset to one project only.
 If need be, you can shuffle assets around and move them from one project to another.